-On October 25, 2011, we acquired the Daniels Group ("Daniels") in the United Kingdom, for \$233,822 in cash, net (which includes a working capital settlement paid in January 2012), and up to £13,000 (approximately \$20,500 at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the twelve month periods ended March 31, 2012 and March 31, 2013.
+On October 25, 2011, we acquired the Daniels Group ("Daniels") in the United Kingdom, for £146,532 in cash, net (approximately \$233,822 at the transaction date exchange rate), and up to £13,000 (approximately \$20,500 at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the twelve month periods ended March 31, 2012 and March 31, 2013.
 The acquisition was funded with borrowings under our revolving credit facility.
-Daniels is a leading marketer and manufacturer of natural chilled foods, including three leading brands - New Covent Garden Soup Co., Johnson's Juice Co. and Farmhouse Fare hot-eating desserts.
+Daniels is a leading marketer and manufacturer of natural chilled foods, including three leading brands - The New Covent Garden Soup Co., Johnson's Juice Co. and Farmhouse Fare hot-eating desserts.
 Daniels also offers fresh prepared fruit products and chilled ready meals.
 Daniels' product offerings are sold at all major supermarkets and select foodservice outlets throughout the United Kingdom.
 We believe the acquisition of Daniels will extend our presence into one of the fastest-growing healthy food segments in the United Kingdom and provide a platform for the growth of our combined operations.
 We also believe the acquisition will provide us with the scale in our international operations to allow us to introduce some of our existing brands in the marketplace in a more meaningful way.
-Since the date of acquisition, net sales and income before income taxes of \$60,318 and \$5,192, respectively, were included in the Condensed Consolidated Statements of Income for the three and six months ended December 31, 2011.
+During the third quarter of fiscal 2012, the Company decided to sell the Daniels private label chilled ready meals operations.
+Refer to Note 16, Discontinued Operations, for additional information.
+Since the date of acquisition, Daniels net sales and income before income taxes from continuing operations of \$100,265 and \$12,773, respectively, were included in the Condensed Consolidated Statements of Income for the nine months ended March 31, 2012.

-On October 5, 2011 we acquired the assets and business of the Europe's Best brand of all natural, frozen fruit and vegetable products through our wholly-owned Hain Celestial Canada subsidiary for \$9,513 in cash (which is subject to a final settlement with the sellers).
+On October 5, 2011 we acquired the assets and business of the Europe's Best brand of all natural frozen fruit and vegetable products through our whollyowned Hain Celestial Canada subsidiary for \$9,513 in cash (which is subject to a final settlement with the sellers).
 The Europe's Best product line includes premium fruit and vegetable products distributed in Canada.
 The acquisition provides us entry into a new category and is expected to complement our existing product offerings.
 The amounts of net sales and earnings from the Europe's Best acquisition included in our results since the acquisition date were not significant.